Assess Your Values & Skills

 - Lots of leisure time?

 For long term satisfaction, your career choices must align with your values and priorities.
 To become more aware of your values, you'll want to clarify them.
 One way to do so is through a values clarification exercise.
 Your career counselor can provide additional assessment tools and assistance in exploring your values.

 Take a regular inventory of your academic, personal and professional skills, and developing competencies.
 Are you gaining skills that employers want in their employees, such as

 - leadership skills?

 Which classes do you do best in?
 You can develop many valuable skills through your schoolwork, such as:

 - ability to understand concrete and abstract concepts

-You can also build your professional skill tool kit through workshops and events offered by Career Services, such as Resume Writing and the Etiquette Dinner.
+You can also build your professional skill tool kit through workshops and events offered by the Center for Career Development, such as Resume Writing and the Etiquette Dinner.